Toutouwai/AutoAvif/README.md

 # Auto AVIF

 Automatically generates [AVIF](https://en.wikipedia.org/wiki/AVIF) files when image variations are created.
-The AVIF image format usually provides better compression efficiency than JPG or WebP formats.
+The AVIF image format usually provides better compression efficiency than JPG or WebP formats, in many cases producing image files that are significantly smaller in size while also having fewer visible compression artifacts.

 Requires ProcessWire v3.0.236 or newer.